htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 '''''''

 :macro-def:`DAGMAN_CONFIG_FILE[DAGMan]`
-    The path and name of the configuration file to be used by :tool:`condor_dagman`.
+    The path to the configuration file to be used by :tool:`condor_dagman`.
     This option is set by :tool:`condor_submit_dag` automatically and should not be set explicitly by the user.
 Defaults to an empty string.